 To make an informed decision, it’s important to be aware of the advantages, features and any possible limitations of the different types of doors.
 After all, your door will be used daily and is an investment for years to come, so you want to make the best choice.

 Before we take a look at the different types of doors, let’s look at some of the features and benefits of aluminium doors.
 Firstly they are strong, sturdy and durable, and they offer great value for your money in comparison to other types of doors.
 Aluminium doors require virtually no maintenance, they don’t rust, and even have a high threshold against corrosion.
 They are customisable to fit huge spaces for residential or commercial applications.

 Keep in mind that most of our doors are available in different systems, which means they have different profiles.
 You can choose a slender profile if you want a modern minimalist style with more glass, or a more bulky thicker profile if you prefer a more formidable or stately look.

-Your main varieties of aluminium door types are: sliding doors, sliding-folding doors, hinged doors, and french doors doors.
+Your main varieties of aluminium door types are: sliding doors, sliding-folding doors, hinged doors, and french doors.
 Now let’s explore these options in more detail.

 Aluminium Sliding Doors

 Sliding doors are also commonly referred to as patio doors.
-They are are installed to extend over large entrances, and are just as suited to home installations as they are to offices, malls and public buildings.
+They are installed to extend over large entrances, and are just as suited to home installations as they are to offices, malls and public buildings.
 In commercial installations, they are often incorporated into shop fronts, curtain walls and glass facades.